Financial Education Center

 How do I compare payday loans the right way?

-Compare total payback, the due date, and what happens if a payment is late (fees/NSF).
-Don’t shop by “fast funding” alone.
-Start with: Rates & Fees.
+Compare total payback, the due date, and what happens if a payment is late.
+Don’t shop by speed alone.
+Start with Rates & Fees.

 What does “fee per $100” mean?

-It’s a pricing model: if the fee is $15 per $100, a $500 loan has a $75 fee for that cycle.
-Converting that short-term fee into a yearly APR equivalent can look very high.
-Use our calculators to estimate total payback: Debt Trap Risk Calculator.
+It’s a pricing model.
+If the fee is $15 per $100, a $500 loan has a $75 fee for that cycle.
+Comparing total payback is often more useful than focusing on APR alone.

 Repeat borrowing can increase total cost quickly.
-If you may need more time than one cycle, compare installment loans first.
+If repayment may take more than one cycle, compare installment loans first.

 Can I find payday loan rules in my state?